TZstatsADS/Spring2021-Project1-smfriedman/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains some .Rda files that are the output of the main analysis.
+This folder and /figs are populated by /lib/save_plots_tables.R